ohmdsp/ohmdsp.github.io/_posts/blog/2019-10-23-intuitive-derivations-for-dsp.md

 published: true
 ---

-One of the most important concepts in digital signal processing is that a Linear-Time-Invariant (LTI) system is completely characterised in the time-domain by the output response to a unit impulse input.
-This can be depicted as probing an LTI system with a Kronecker delta function and determining the output function.
+One of the most important concepts in digital signal processing is that a Linear-Time-Invariant (LTI) system is completely characterized in the time-domain by the output response to a unit impulse input.
+This can be imagined as probing the input of an LTI system with a Kronecker delta function and then determining the resulting output.
 \$$ \delta[n] \rightarrow \boxed{LTI} \rightarrow h[n] $$

-In this simple depiction, the output function is $$h[n]$$ and is called the "impulse response" of the system.
+In this simple diagram, the output function $$h[n]$$ is called the "impulse response" of the system.

-Let's imagine that we want to experiment with our LTI system by sending in other kinds of discrete-time sequences (or signals).
+Let's imagine that we want to experiment with our LTI system by sending in other kinds of discrete-time sequences (i.e. signals).
 For example, a short sequence could be
 \$$ s[n] = x[1]\delta[n-1] + x[2]\delta[n-2] + x[7]\delta[n-7] $$

-where the $$x[k]$$ terms are the repective amplitudes of each time-delayed unit impulse.
+where the $$x[k]$$ terms are the amplitudes of each time-delayed unit impulse.

-More generally, any arbitraty discrete-time sequence can be expressed as a weighted superpossition of time-shifted unit impulses, or
+More generally, any arbitrary discrete-time sequence can be expressed as a weighted superposition of time-shifted unit impulses, or
 \$$ s[n] = \sum^{\infty}_{k=-\infty}x[k]\delta[n-k] $$

-We can continue our experiments by sending this arbitray sequence into our LTI system and then determining the output based on the rules we know about LTI systems.
-For exmple, if we input a single scaled and time-delayed impulse, we would get a scaled  and time-delayed unit impulse response at the output
+We can continue our experiment by sending this arbitrary sequence into our LTI system and then determining the output based on the rules we know about LTI systems.
+For example, if we input a single scaled and time-delayed impulse, we would get a scaled  and time-delayed unit impulse response at the output
 \$$ x[k]\delta[n-k] \rightarrow \boxed{LTI} \rightarrow x[k]h[n-k] $$

-Using the same rules, when we input the full arbitray sequence, we end up with
+Using the same rules, when we input the full arbitrary sequence, we end up with
 \$$ \sum^{\infty}_{k=-\infty}x[k]\delta[n-k] \rightarrow \boxed{LTI} \rightarrow y[n] $$

 where the output can be expressed by